Harvard-ATG/omeka-plugin-HarvardKey/README.md

 # Omeka Harvard Key Plugin

-**HarvardKey** is a plugin that adds a login option so that users can authenticate with the Harvard Key system in addition to logging in a username and password.
+**HarvardKey** is a plugin that adds a login option so that users can authenticate with the Harvard Key system in addition to logging in with a username and password.

 ## Setup